90 youth appointed as Constables of a Special Task Force for protection of Rhinos:

 March 23, 2016 ~ Source NDTV

-2016 Has Been Terrible For Kaziranga National Park.
-2 Rhinos Killed In Last 48 Hours.
+2016 has been a terrible year for Kaziranga National Park as 2 Rhinos have been killed In Last 48 Hours.

 January 27, 2016 ~ Source NDTV